uxsoft/Fable.AntDesign/README.md

     }
 ```

-FAQ:
+### FAQ
-- When supplying `AntFormItem.Rules`, make sure the form item has a Name otherwise the validations won't work
+- When supplying `formItem.rules`, make sure the form item has a Name otherwise the validations won't work
-- Use AntFormItem.Key to make sure the form item is recreated if switching between forms
+- Use `formItem.key` to make sure the form item is recreated if switching between forms